 Education and Awareness

-- TB Digital Quilt - A collection of videos and images, typically video selfies displayed in the form of a quilt, contributed by people across the world sharing their thoughts and experiences concerning tuberculosis to raise awareness about TB and bring together the global community in support of those affected by the disease.
-In partnership with the Mayo Clinic Center for Tuberculosis.
+- TB Digital Quilt - A collection of videos and images, typically video selfies displayed in the form of a quilt, contributed by people across the world sharing their thoughts and experiences concerning tuberculosis to raise awareness about TB and bring together community in support of those affected by the disease.
 Website coming soon

-- Women Scientists Program - A series of workshops connecting women scientists through virtual labs and whittling down potential molecules that could eventually be turned into drugs to fight diseases, such as tuberculosis.
-Read more from BBC News article
+- Women Scientists Program - A series of workshops connecting women scientists through virtual labs and whittling down potential molecules that could eventually be turned into drugs to fight diseases, such as tuberculosis. https://www.bbc.com/news/business-42188808

 - Lectures, Meetings, Workshops